Bhume Naach: About Bhume Naach

+During the dance, the performers form a circle.
+The musical instruments that include flute, madal, paijam, chhelam and dundi (horn and trumpet) are played in the center of the circle.
+When the players start playing musical instruments in harmony and beats, the male dancers inside the circle and the female dancers outside the circle start dancing to the beats and rhythm of the music.
+Though songs are not sung in Bhume dance, the dance represents the memory of ancestors and conveys the expression of different aspects of life connected to agricultural practices.
+When the rhythm and beats of the music change, so does the dance.
+Bhume dance is believed to consist of twenty two longer prevalent in their original state, however they are still performed in twenty-two tunes of folk songs of the recent time.
+Although there was a hearsay that human sacrifice used to be made before starting Bhume dance, nobody could make sure that it was in practice in reality.

 Celebration

 During the celebration of Bhume Naach young boys and girls are selected by the leader of the village and sent to a hill or mountain to collect water, soil, and a colorful assortment of flowers deemed holy by the villagers.
 The boys carry colorful flags and a patho (baby goat/kid); the girls carry holy water and assorted food.
 After collecting water, soil and flowers, three flags are attached to a huge timber to fly on the mountaintop.
 After spending fifteen days on the hills or mountains, the children then worship the Earth, sacrifice the patho, and return to the village on the first day in June, which is also the first day of the celebration.

 Upon their return, the young boys and girls tie three bright colorful flags on a timber pole and place it upright on the ground.
 They enjoy singing, dancing and playing a modal (a local musical instrument), and drums.
 The villagers celebrate and welcome the children by playing drums and another local instrument called the senate.
 The celebrants then take another patho to the river to wash prior to the sacrifice.
 Following the sacrifice, the goat, believed to have gone to paradise, is taken to the center of the village.
 Its neck is adorned with pieces of cloth of a red, yellow, green, and white color.
 These symbolize the Earth (mother of this indigenous community), happiness, peace, and love.
 The girls adorn themselves with clothes of the same colors upon their shoulders and around their necks, while performing songs and dances.